eventespresso/eea-square-gateway/README.md

 Square Payment Method for [Event Espresso](https://github.com/eventespresso/event-espresso-core).
 With Square an attendee will be able to pay with a credit, or a debit card while staying on your website.
 This gateway also supports Apple Pay and Goole Pay through a secure imbedded form on your website.
 No payment information like card details will go through your website.
 On mobile devices, attendees will pay on a page and then see their registration confirmation.

->**Important:** This add-on is not released yet so some links below likely won't work.
-Also, unreleased add-ons have development happening on the master branch and there *could* be breaking changes.
-Do **not** use this add-on in production.

 > Note, there is **no usage support** provided here.
 Please read the entire contents of this document before posting any issues.
 If we encounter issues that give evidence of this document not having been read the issue _will be closed_.

 | **Some Links**|     |